openfaas/openfaas.github.io/_posts/2019-11-26-kubecon-san-diego-highlights.md

 There were so many concurrent sessions and tracks that scrolling through the agenda for one day could take a few minutes - this isn't your 2014 KubeCon.
 I imagine this will continue to grow in the coming years.
 Personally, I spent most of my time in the "hallway track", the expo area, having ad-hoc meetings and attending the keynotes.
 I did manage to catch a few breakout sessions.

 I was excited to see the Open Source team at Intel running a serverless demo at their booth.
-I asked what they used to built it and they told me it was powered by OpenFaaS.
+I asked what they used to build it, and they told me it was powered by OpenFaaS.
+The underlying model is being served by TensorFlow [using a similar technique to this](https://github.com/alexellis/tensorflow-serving-openfaas).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Great to see <a href="https://twitter.com/openfaas?ref_src=twsrc%5Etfw">@openfaas</a> used in the <a href="https://twitter.com/intel?ref_src=twsrc%5Etfw">@intel</a> booth for machine learning. <a href="https://t.co/xv4JAn4tBQ">pic.twitter.com/xv4JAn4tBQ</a></p>&mdash; Alex Ellis (@alexellisuk) <a href="https://twitter.com/alexellisuk/status/1196949307804372992?ref_src=twsrc%5Etfw">November 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>